pkoswald/ENC4265/reflective_blogs.md

 1. First, take the Nintendo Switch console out of the box and attach the two Joy-Con controllers to the sides of it.
 ![Attach Joycon](/docs/assets/attachJoycon.jpg)
+*image_caption*
-2. Turn the switch console on by pressing the power button on top of the system
+3. Turn the switch console on by pressing the power button on top of the system
  ![Switch Power button](/docs/assets/switchPower.jpg)
-3. Using the controllers, choose your preferred language, and then choose your region.
+4. Using the controllers, choose your preferred language, and then choose your region.
-4. Read the End-User License Agreement and choose to accept it.
+5. Read the End-User License Agreement and choose to accept it.
-5. If you wish to, choose your internet connection.
+6. If you wish to, choose your internet connection.
 If you do not want to do so right now, press the X button to do so later
-6. Choose which Time Zone you wish to use
+7. Choose which Time Zone you wish to use
-7. Choose to “Connect to The TV” later
+8. Choose to “Connect to The TV” later
-8. Follow the given instructions to detach the Joy-Con using the button on the back of the controllers
+9. Follow the given instructions to detach the Joy-Con using the button on the back of the controllers

-9. Choose to create a New User
+10. Choose to create a New User
-10. Choose which profile image you would like to use
+11. Choose which profile image you would like to use
-11. Enter a nickname for your user
+12. Enter a nickname for your user
-12. Choose to link your Nintendo Account later
+13. Choose to link your Nintendo Account later
-13. If an update is available, choose to update the system
+14. If an update is available, choose to update the system
-14. Proceed through the following pages, then press the home button to complete system setup.
+15. Proceed through the following pages, then press the home button to complete system setup.

 (No AI was used in this assignment)